egkrly/colorizer/server/QUICK_INSTALL.md

 # Quick DeOldify Installation (No Pip Install Needed)

+> **Note:** For easiest setup, consider using Docker instead.
+See the main [README.md](../../README.md) for Docker instructions.

-Since DeOldify's setup.py has a bug, we'll just clone it and use it directly.
+Since DeOldify's setup.py has issues, we'll just clone it and use it directly.

 ## Simple 3-Step Installation